fredlarochelle/sine_sweep_generator/README.md

 Librosa is used to generate the sweep and Scipy is used to save the NumPy array to a WAV file.

-See some generated sweep in the sweeps folder.
+See some generated sweep in the */sweeps* folder.